Sonamoo: 2016–2021: Nahyun & Sumin's lawsuits, TS shutdown and disbandment

-On June 29, 2016, the group released their third extended play I Like U Too Much, with the title track of the same name.
+On 29 June 2016, the group released their third extended play I Like U Too Much, with the title track of the same name.
 The album presented a new side of the group with a brighter "girls next door" image compared to their debut concepts which the members themselves called "dark".
 The group cited they looked up to Girls' Generation for inspiration with this album.

-On January 9, 2017, the group released their first single album I Think I Love U. The lead single of the same name is a brighter dance track produced by Shin Hyuk, who has previously worked with SHINee and EXO.
+On 9 January 2017, the group released their first single album I Think I Love U. The lead single of the same name is a brighter dance track produced by Shin Hyuk, who has previously worked with SHINee and EXO.

-On July 27, TS Entertainment unveiled a teaser image for Sonamoo's Happy Box Project, revealing that the group will be releasing three singles over the course of several months.
-The first single "Friday Night" was released on August 14.
+On 27 July, TS Entertainment unveiled a teaser image for Sonamoo's Happy Box Project, revealing that the group will be releasing three singles over the course of several months.
+The first single "Friday Night" was released on 14 August.
 The rap portion of the single is written by NewSun.

-Member Euijin was confirmed to be a contestant on KBS Idol Rebooting Project The Unit, which first aired on October 28, 2017.
-On November 6, Sonamoo continued their Happy Box Project releasing their single "I (Knew It)".
+Member Euijin was confirmed to be a contestant on KBS Idol Rebooting Project The Unit, which first aired on 28 October 2017.
+On 6 November, Sonamoo continued their Happy Box Project releasing their single "I (Knew It)".
 The single is a medium tempo dance track composed by hitmaker e.one, who has previously worked with Wonder Girls.

-As of September 23, 2019, both Nahyun and Sumin have filed lawsuits seeking to terminate their contract with TS Entertainment.
+As of 23 September 2019, both Nahyun and Sumin have filed lawsuits seeking to terminate their contract with TS Entertainment.

 In January 2021, Sonamoo's label, TS Entertainment, privately shut down and deleted its website, leaving the fate of the group unknown.

-On September 9, 2021, Euijin signed a contract with Mellow Entertainment, confirming that she had left TS Entertainment and the group.
-On September 11, Minjae and NewSun also confirmed that they have left the company.
-On September 13, D.ana confirmed she had also left the company.
+On 9 September 2021, Euijin signed a contract with Mellow Entertainment, confirming that she had left TS Entertainment and the group.
+On 11 September, Minjae and NewSun also confirmed that they have left the company.
+On 13 September, D.ana confirmed she had also left the company.
 In her statement, she mentioned that Sonamoo's activities had come to an end.
-On December 30, High.D confirmed that she has left the company and the group.
+On 30 December, High.D confirmed that she has left the company and the group.